berkorhanbeta/Management-Panel/README.md

 ## Important Warning ! :

 We have the right to take legal action in the event that the application is shared on the internet, distribution, claiming right ownership, selling it for a fee.
-These codes are shared only for you to learn the Django.
+These codes are shared only for you to learn the HTML/CSS.
 Anyone who have access to the codes is agreed to have unconditionally accepted these terms.

 All Rights Reserved.